© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bangor Bridge is a scheduled monument protected by Cadw under reference FL017.
 View the official record →

-Bangor Bridge is a medieval stone bridge located in Flintshire, Wales, crossing the River Dee.
+Bangor Bridge is a medieval bridge located in Flintshire, Wales, which crossed a watercourse in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL017.

 Bangor Bridge dates from the medieval period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bangor Bridge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL017.